joshajohnson/sea-micro/README.md

 # pro-micro-c

-## Arduino Pro Micro, but with a type C Connector and Elite-C Extra pins
+Arduino Pro Micro, but with a type C Connector and Elite-C Extra pins

-Status: Tested and working
+Status: Both V0.1 and V0.2 Tested and working